yushchenko/sencha-touch-talk-at-sydjs/notes.md

 > fragment: Application architecture

+First of all, it's MVC.

 > fragment: MVC

+Here we have rich data model, views and controllers that glue everything together.

+MVC is based on Sencha's class system.

 > fragment: rich class system

+The class system is shared in between Ext JS - it's another Secha's library used to build desktop web application - and Sencha Touch.

+It supports classes, mixins, singletons as well as my favorite feature - dependency management

 > fragment: dependency management

+Dependency management it's where Sencha Touch really rocks.
+How it works?
+Simple.
+When you create an application just tell Senha which controllers and views you are using and them will be loaded when you debug and automatically included into build.
+Next, lets assume that you inherit a view from Sencha Container component.
+This component's source will be loaded and included into build either.
+Everything what goes into build is determined only by dependencies and it's doesn't matter if it's your code or frameworks' code.
+In any case you will end up with only code which is really used.

+Next my favorite feature is Sencha's deep linking.

 > fragment: deep linkig support

+Essential part of controller's code it's just event handling.
+In sencha it's done in a declarative way.
+You provide a selector to determine set of components which events you want to listen, and event name followed by controller's method name which will handle the event.
+Near the same happens with deep linking: you type URL pattern and controller's method name and it just works.

 > fragment: ...

+Then next area where Sencha Touch is really stands  out it's components.
+Lets take a glance what we have here.

 > slide: lists ...

+First, it's provides list and forms which look and feel quite close to native.
+If you try them on you phone, you will see that the interections are fairly decent but not perfect, espessialy in comparison with native apps.
+In fact, it's just the price that you pay for the previledge to run the same code accross different platforms.

 > slide: toolbars ...

+Next, there are toolbars, buttons and huge set of icons.

 > slide: tabs, ...

+To put more stuff on small screen we can use tabs, carousels and various types of overlays.

 > slide: awesome charts...

+And the brightest comes at the end - we have awesome charts.

 > slide: and more goodness

+And there are more goodness.

 > fragment: selectors

+Selectors.
+In Sencha you can query DOM using selectors pretty much in the same way as in jQuery.
+This is not particularly useful here because you rarely deal with DOM directly, your code mainly interacts with more high level components.
+So in Sencha we have the second type of selectors which work against component tree.
+The syntax is pretty much the same so can you them straight away.

 > fragment: clientside templates

+To build custom components you will need to generate markup required for their visual representation.
+Sencha provides fully functional cliendside templates to make your life easier.

 > fragment: themes

+Themes is the next feature worth mentioning.
+It based on SASS and Compass framework.
+There are several very decent themes provided with library and it's fairly easy to generate new ones just tweaking SASS variables.

 > fragment: command line

+And the last in this "Rock" list is sencha commandline tool.
+When you start a new project it will generate scaffolds.
+When the project is ready to deploy it will will walk through the dependencies and combine and crunch only code that you really use.
+It's also possible to wrap your app into native code if it should be deployed into Apple Store and Google Play.

 ## Why Sencha Touch Sucks?